TheLakeMan/Hyperion/docs/api/api_reference.md

-# TinyAI API Reference
+# Hyperion API Reference

 ## Overview

-This document provides a comprehensive reference for the TinyAI API, covering all core components, their functions, and usage examples.
+This document provides a comprehensive reference for the Hyperion API, covering all core components, their functions, and usage examples.

 ## Core Components